Open energy system models: PyPSA meets Earth initiative

 The PyPSA meets Earth initiative arose in October 2022 as a means of gathering together several historically disjoint PyPSA applications.
 One key strand is the PyPSAAfrica project (previously PyPSA-meets-Africa), launched some months earlier to provide a single model and dataset spanning the African continent.
 A July 2022 webinar cohosted by CPEEL, Nigeria advanced this agenda.
 The first research paper, released in 2022, examines various pathways for Africa to be net zero by 2060 — with solar power and battery storage expected to be the predominant technologies.

 Another key strand of the initiative is the PyPSAEarth project which seeks to create a global energy systems model at high spatial and temporal resolution.
 The project hopes to encourage largescale collaboration by providing software and processes that can capture the global energy system and thus also any subset of it.
-The codebase currently supports system integration studies that draw together electricity generation, storage, and transmission expansion.
-And a sector-coupled version of the framework is in development that will also offer a choice between myopic decisiontaking or perfect foresight.
+The codebase supports system integration studies that draw together electricity generation, storage, and transmission expansion.
+A sector-coupled version includes demand from transport, buildings, industry, services and agriculture.
+It includes hydrogen transmission and repurposing of gas infrastructure for hydrogen.